GeoMOER/moer-base-python/docs/units/_unit08/unit08-07_home_exercises.md

 1. Extend your plot from Task 1 by adding lines for **Product B** and **Product C**.
 2. Use different colors and line styles for each product to make them easy to distinguish.
-3. Add a legend to your plot to clearly show which line represents each product.
+3. Add a legend to clearly indicate which line corresponds to each product.

 ---